-There are three important moments for Long-Term Potentiation (long lasting memory): attention, emotional response and rehearsal.
-It is interesting noting that a typical oral joke (normally the narrative of something funny happening to somebody) concentrate these tree elements.
-When someone is going to tell a joke people pay "attention" to the speaker.
-If the joke is good, they "laugh" (emotional response).
-Hours later or even the next day, when people remember the joke, they will laugh probably again (rehearsal).
-That is the way people learn the jokes and reproduce them with friends and colleagues.
+There are three important moments for long-term potentiation (long lasting memory), namely attention, emotional response and rehearsal.
+It is interesting to note that a typical joke relayed orally (normally the narrative of something funny happening to somebody) concentrates these three elements.
+When someone is going to tell a joke, people pay attention to the speaker.
+If the joke is good, they laugh (emotional response).
+Hours later, or even the next day, when people remember the joke, they will probably laugh again (rehearsal).
+That is the way people learn jokes and reproduce them with friends and colleagues.
 The joke has a precise structure in order to be funny.
-It is interesting how we are able to remember such structure with remarkable fidelity so we are able to retell the joke with the precision required to make people laugh.
-Humorous narratives should be considered as an important resource for science communication as they represent a tool that can induce Long-Term Potentiation by promoting attention, emotional response, and rehearsal (See for example Primo Levi's narrative in section 4.6).
+It is interesting how we are able to remember such a structure with remarkable fidelity so that we are able to retell the joke with the precision required to make people laugh.
+Humorous narratives should be considered as an important resource for science communication as they represent a tool that can induce long-term potentiation by promoting attention, emotional response, and rehearsal (see, for example, Primo Levi's (1985) narrative in Sect.
+4.6).